-Secondary School Civic Education Curriculum Development Project for Azerbaijan; Request for Proposals.
+Curriculum Development Project: Secondary School Civic Education for Moldova; Notice: Request for Proposals

-SUMMARY: The Advising, Teaching, and Specialized Programs Division of the Office of Academic Programs of the United States Information Agency's Bureau of Educational and Cultural Affairs announces an open competition for a Secondary School Civic Education Curriculum Development Project for Azerbaijan.
-Public and private nonprofit organizations meeting the provisions described in IRS regulation 26 CFR 1.501(c) may submit proposals to cooperate with USIA in the administration of a two-year project to support the development and utilization of new curriculum units for a civic education course entitled "Man and Society" for students in the tenth and eleventh grades in Azerbaijan.
-The grant will award up to \$250,000 to facilitate the project.

-The grantee will work with the Azerbaijani Ministry of Education, Department of Curriculum Development and Educational Reform, which is the office of the Government of Azerbaijan directly responsible for national education and teacher training issues.
-The program will comprise three phases: (1) Preliminary consultations in Baku with a curriculum development team of Azerbaijani educators; (2) a three-month U.S.-based curriculum development workshop in which the team will produce draft curriculum units; (3) follow-up consultations in Azerbaijan to assist with the training of a larger group of Azerbaijani practitioners in the review and fieldtesting of the draft curriculum units.
-Upon the successful completion of Phases I-III, additional funds may be available to the grantee organization for a fourth phase of activity to cooperate with the Ministry of Education of Azerbaijan, Department of Curriculum Development and Educational Reform, and the Azerbaijani curriculum development team to further review and revise the draft materials as needed and to provide broader training of Azerbaijani teachers and administrators for utilization of the revised curriculum units in Azerbaijani classrooms.
+SUMMARY: The Advising, Teaching, and Specialized Programs Division of the Office of Academic Programs of the United States Information Agency's Bureau of Educational and Cultural Affairs announces an open competition for a Curriculum Development Project: Secondary School Civic Education for Moldova.
+Public and private non-profit organizations meeting the provisions described in IRS regulation 26 CFR 1.501° may submit proposals to cooperate with USIA in the administration of a two-year project to support the development and implementation of new curriculum units for tenth through twelfth grade civic education courses in Moldova.
+The grant awards up to \$300,000 to facilitate the project.
+The grantee will work with the Independent Society for Education and Human Rights (SIEDO), a Moldovan non-profit organization concerned with training secondary school teachers in civic education issues.
+SIEDO works closely with the Ministry of Education of Moldova on curriculum and teacher training.
+The program will comprise three phases: (1) preliminary consultations in Chisinau with a curriculum development team of Moldovan educators; (2) a three-month U.S.-based curriculum development workshop in which the team will produce draft curriculum units; (3) follow-up consultation in Moldova to assist with the training of a larger group of Moldovan practitioners in the review and field-testing of the draft curriculum units.
+Upon the successful completion of Phases I-III, additional funds may be available to the grantee organization for a fourth phase of activity to cooperate with the Independent Society for Education and Human Rights and the curriculum development team in further reviewing and revising the draft materials and to provide broader training for implementation of the revised curriculum units with the Moldovan teachers and administrators.

 USIA solicits detailed proposals from U.S. educational institutions and public and private non-profit organizations to develop and administer this project.
-Grantee organizations will consult regularly with USIA and with USIA's office in Azerbaijan (the U.S. Information Service in Baku) with regard to participant selection, program implementation, direction, and assessment.
-Proposals should demonstrate an understanding of the issues confronting education in Azerbaijan as well as expertise in civic education and curriculum development.
+Grantee organizations will consult regularly with USIA and with USIA's office in Moldova (the U.S. Information Service in Chisinau) with regard to participant selection, program implementation, direction, and assessment.
+Proposals should demonstrate an understanding of the issues confronting education in Moldova as well as expertise in civic education and curriculum development.

-The funding authority for the program cited above is provided through the Freedom Support Act as well as USIA's base budget.
+The funding authority for the program cited above is provided through the Freedom Support Act.
 Programs and projects must conform with Agency requirements and guidelines outlined in the Solicitation Package.
 USIA projects and programs are subject to the availability of funds.